PeterCamilleri/CX16/docs/proc_grammar.md

 block       &rarr; "begin" statement* "end"

 statement   &rarr; assignment | select | for | if | call | repeat | return | while | empty

+assignment  &rarr; variable "&larr;" expression ";"
+            -- variable and expression must be type compatible.

-assignment  &rarr; variable "&larr;" expression ";" select      &rarr; "select" expression ("case" constants ":" statement*)* ("default" ":" statement*)? "endselect" for         &rarr; "for" variable "&larr;" expression ("to"|"downto") expression "do" statement* "endfor" if          &rarr; "if" expression "then" statement* ("else" statement*) "endif"
+select      &rarr; "select" expression ("case" constants ":" statement*)* ("default" ":" statement*)? "endselect"
+            -- expression and constants must be of compatible types.

+for         &rarr; "for" variable "&larr;" expression ("to"|"downto") expression "do" statement* "endfor"
+            -- variable and expressions must all be type compatible.

+if          &rarr; "if" expression "then" statement* ("else" statement*) "endif"
-            -- expression must have a boolean value. call        &rarr; identifier ("(" expressions ")")? ";" -- identifier must be a proc either predefined or previously defined in the code. repeat      &rarr; "repeat" statement* "until" expression ";" -- expression must have a boolean value. return      &rarr; "return" expression? ";" while       &rarr; "while" expression "do" statement* "endwhile" -- expression must have a boolean value. empty       &rarr; ";"
+            -- expression must have a boolean value.

+call        &rarr; identifier ("(" expressions ")")? ";"
+            -- identifier must be a proc either predefined or previously defined in the code.
+            -- expressions must be compatible with the arguments of the proc.

+repeat      &rarr; "repeat" statement* "until" expression ";"
+            -- expression must have a boolean value.

+return      &rarr; "return" expression? ";"
+            -- expression must be compatible with the return type of the proc.

+while       &rarr; "while" expression "do" statement* "endwhile"
+            -- expression must have a boolean value.

+empty       &rarr; ";"

 constants   &rarr; constant ("," constant)*